bmansfieldRIT/slack-links/README.md

 * specify the number of links to retrieve

 # why?
-Because I found myself wasting time searching for useful links that my teammates had posted long ago
+* I found myself wasting time searching for useful links that my teammates had posted long ago
+* I wanted to learn Go

+*hosted on Google App Engine